Notim/dotnet-outputs/README.md

 }
 ```

+## Contribution

+If you would like to contribute to this project, follow these steps:

+2. Create a branch for your changes (`git checkout -b feature/MyFeature`)
+3. Commit your changes (`git commit -am 'Add a feature'`)
+4. Push to the branch (`git push origin feature/MyFeature`)
+5. Open a Pull Request

-some issues you can talk with me paulino.joaovitor@yahoo.com.br
+some issues you can talk with me [paulino.joaovitor@yahoo.com.br](mailto:paulino.joaovitor@yahoo.com.br)